flaskbb/flaskbb/docs/production/deployment.rst

 We have one optional dependency, redis (the python package is installed automatically).
-If you want to use it, make sure that a redis-server is running.
+If you want to use it, make sure that a redis-server is running (Valkey works as well).
 Redis will be used as the default result and caching backend for celery (celery is a task queue which FlaskBB uses to send non blocking emails).
 The feature for tracking the `online guests` and `online users` do also require redis (although `online users` works without redis as well).
 To install redis, just use your distributions package manager.
 For Arch Linux this is `pacman` and for Debian/Ubuntu based systems this is `apt-get`.